modin-project/modin/docs/developer/architecture.rst

 to add additional query planning and laziness to Modin to ensure that queries are performed efficiently.

-The structure of the Modin DataFrame is extensible, such that any operation that could be better optimized for a given backend can be overridden and optimized in that way.
+The structure of the Core Modin Dataframe is extensible, such that any operation that could be better optimized for a given execution can be overridden and optimized in that way.

 This layer has a significantly reduced API from the QueryCompiler and the user-facing API.
 Each of these APIs represents a single way of performing a given operation or behavior.
 Some of these are expanded for convenience/understanding.
 The API abstractions are as follows:

-Modin DataFrame API
+Core Modin Dataframe API
-'''''''''''''''''''
+''''''''''''''''''''''''

 * ``mask``: Indexing/masking/selecting on the data (by label or by integer index).
 * ``copy``: Create a copy of the data.